-Galveston Cruise Terminal Address: Pier #25, 2502 Harborside Drive, Galveston, TX.
+Galveston Cruise Terminal 1 Address: 2502 Harborside Drive, Galveston, TX.

 Driving Into Galveston: If you’re coming from Houston, then you’ll enter Galveston Island via I-45 (Gulf Freeway).
 The Interstate ends after you’re on the island and becomes Broadway/Avenue J. You’ll notice that cross streets are numbered, with the numbers getting lower as you head further into town.
 Anytime after you get to 51st Street you can turn left to go over to Harborside Drive (Route 275), which runs parallel to Broadway and leads directly to the Galveston cruise terminals.

-“Other arrangements?”
-Yes.
-There are several privately-owned lots nearer the terminals.
+There also are several privately-owned lots located near the terminals.
 These are a bit smaller than the official lots, so reservations are recommended.

-Galveston Park N Cruise is located about a block away from the cruise terminals and offers both indoor and uncovered parking.
+Galveston Park N Cruise is located at 2514 New Strand Street, about a block away from the cruise terminals.
+They offer both indoor and uncovered parking.
 They’re close enough that you can drop off everything at the port, drive across the street, park and walk back to the ship.

-EZ Cruise Parking is a couple blocks south of the terminals, on Santa Fe Place between 26th and 28th streets.
-Your car should be pretty safe, with 24-hour security and 7-foot iron fencing topped by barbed wire!
-They’ll shuttle you and your stuff to and from the cruise ship terminal.
-They can also do a full “detailing” of your car while you’re gone (extra fee applies).
+EZ Cruise Parking is a couple blocks south of the terminals, at 2727 Santa Fe Place between 26th and 28th streets.
+They’ll shuttle you and your stuff to and from the cruise ship terminal, or you can save a little money and take the “park and walk” option (dropping of your luggage at the cruise terminal first is a good idea if you’re going to walk).

 Driving Distances to Galveston Cruise Port: